wgbowley/wgbowley/readme.md

 - Love rock climbing and swimming
 - Fan of cool stories - like the movie *Arrival* and the book series *Foundation* by Isaac Asimov
 - I sketch designs and sometimes lucid dream when I’m not coding or climbing
-- Currently doing VCE, focusing on:
-  - **Unit 3/4:**
-    - Physics
-    - Chemistry
-    - Specialist Maths
-    - Methods Maths
-    - English Language
-  - **Finished:**
-    - Software Development (2024)

 ---
 ## Skills
-- Python, website design, embedded systems, circuit design
+- Python, website design, embedded systems, circuit design, computational geometry & physics
 - Fusion 360 and inventor (modeling & simulations), EasyEDA Pro, LTSpice, FEMM (simulations)
-- Data analysis and optimization (DEAP)
+- Data analysis and optimization (DEAP, self-implementations, etc)
-- Linux Set-up & operation (Debain & Arch)
+- Linux set-up & operation (Debain & Arch)

 ---
 ## Goals

-- Planning to study a Bachelor of Science (Physics) and Bachelor of Engineering (Electrical)
+- Planning to study a Bachelor of Engineering or Bachelor of applied mathematics
 - Want to dive into research and development after uni
 - Looking for an internship once high school wraps up this November